vthibault/grf-loader/README.md

 ## About

-- 📚Only supports GRF version 0x200.
+- 📚 Only supports GRF version 0x200.
-- 🦾It's working both on node and browser environments
+- 🦾 It's working both on node and browser environments
-- 🔐Supports DES description.
+- 🔐 Supports DES description.
-- ✨Avoid bloating client/server memory _(by not loading the whole file into the RAM)_
+- ✨ Avoid bloating client/server memory _(by not loading the whole file into the RAM)_
-- ❌Does not supports custom encryption
+- ❌ Does not supports custom encryption

 ## Installation